linode/apl-docs/docs/post-install.md

 ## When Otomi is installed without optional configuration

-Follow these instructions when Otomi is installed without DNS (`otomi.hasExternalDNS=false`) and without 3rd party IdP (`otomi.hasExternalIDP=false`).
+Follow these instructions when Otomi is installed without DNS (`otomi.hasExternalDNS=false`) and without 3rd party IDP (`otomi.hasExternalIDP=false`).

 ### Get the log output of the installer job

-When Otomi is installed without any optional configuration, passwords and public URLs are automatically derived.
-The `Keycloak` app acts an IdP, which is used to define users of the otomi containers platform.
-Some usefoul information like `Otomi Console` and `Keycloak` public URL with admin credentials can be found at the end of the installer log.
+When Otomi is installed without any optional configuration, passwords and public URLs are automatically generated (based on nip.io).
+When `hasExternalIDP=false` is chosen, the Keycloak app is configured as an Identity Provider (IDP), in which one has to define users of the otomi container platform.
+To be able to access the public URL of Otomi Console and Keycloak and view the admin credentials, one has to view the end of the installer log.

 Use the following command to access the log output.